emmabry/lexbrief/project-notes/project_plan.md

 **Options:**

-- **api.epdb.eu/eurlex/**: Data only up to 2013 - too outdated.

 - **EUR-Lex offical webservice**: Requires manual approval by administrator - waiting for approval.

 - **pypi.org/project/eurlex-parser/**: Python package to download & parse any EUR-Lex document.

+## Potential Challenges

+* **Ambiguous user questions**: Users may enter vague questions that are hard for the chatbot to interpret accurately (e.g. "What does this mean?" or "Is this good?").
+Implement fallback responses when input is unclear.

+* **EUR-Lex access limitations**: Use eurlex-parser as backup if official API not approved in time.

+* **Parsing PDFs**: Define a pipeline to extract and clean content from official EUR-Lex PDFs.
+Limit accepted languages to English by extracting text & using language detection library (langdetect).

 # 6 Week Timeline